Deltares/hydromt/docs/dev/contributing.rst

   $ git add hydromt/feature-B.py
   $ git commit -m "implement feature B!"

-If you want to syncronize with your colleague you can do this by using the `git merge` command:
+If you want to syncronize with your colleague, it is important that you both make sure that you have the up to date version by using the `git pull` command.
+After that you can bring your branch up to date this by using the `git merge` command:

 .. code-block:: console

+  $ git pull
   $ git merge feature-A
   Merge made by the 'ort' strategy. tmp-a.py | 0